5ak1r/Tony_Timer/README.md

 v1.2 - Database and Averages!
 -----------------------------

 The number of !busy times as well as the times taken to return are now stored in a simple key-value replit database.
+As of right now, the database resets every time the bot does.
+This is not intentional and will be removed when the bot is finished.
 Two new commands!

 !average - calculates and displays the average time it has taken for Tony to get online